NimaNaghibi143/HTTP-Parser-Server/README.md

 we need to improve our handler function to be more flexible for custom headers.

-## This is not the best way of implementing the server!
+## This is not the best way of implementing the server

 but anyway this is it for now! but we can use sub-handlers for based that we handle each request with a sub-handler based on the request header line and request target*. and write the proper status code for the request.